mcello23/cypress-amazon/README.md

 ## Using beforeEach() function

-The suite is composed of two test cases in which, before each test is run, it executes the command:
+The suite is composed of three test cases in which, before each test is run, it executes the command:
 **beforeEach(function()**

 This makes that the following commands are run before each test case, such as: